-At the end of June 2013, there were 2,765 new housing units in inventory, up 13% from last quarter.
-Of that total, 2,139 units (77%) are under construction, 395 (14%) are finished vacant inventory and 231 (8%) are model homes.
-Housing supply fell compared to last year remaining very healthy at 6.7 months.
-Finished inventory months of supply sits at slightly below one month, which is actually below equilibrium, considered to be between 1.5-2.0 months.
-“These numbers should come up a little over the next couple months as more housing units near completion and demand will remain strong,” said Jones.
+At the end of March 2014 there were 2,769 new housing units in inventory, up 136 from last quarter.
+Of that total, 2,035 units (73%) are under construction, 486 (17%) are finished vacant inventory and 248 (10%) are model homes.
+Housing supply fell compared to last year remaining very healthy at 5.9 months.
+Increased closings over the past twelve months helped push down our year end supplies to slightly below equilibrium levels of 6-7 months.
+Low housing inventory or more specifically low finished vacant inventory is one of the best indicators of the health of a housing market.
+Finished inventory months of supply sits at slightly above one month, which is actually below equilibrium, considered to be between 1.5-2.0 months.
+There are currently 20,690 vacant developed lots throughout the Twin Cities, a decline of 7.9% compared to last year.

-There are currently 22,882 vacant developed lots throughout the Twin Cities, representing a decline of 12% compared to last year.
-(10,812 vacant developed lots throughout the metro seven counties, a decline of 18.1% compared to last year).
-“Lot supplies across the seven county metro area are down to just 28.2 months, down below pre-housing boom figures.
-As activity continues to increase we will need to see substantial lot deliveries across the metro in order to meet demand,” said Jones.
+“2Q14 represents the lowest lot supply we have seen since early 2007,” said Huecksteadt.
+“The recent increase in new home demand has created a run on desirable vacant developed lots throughout the metro region.
+Lot supplies across the seven county metro area are down to just 25.6 months, below pre-housing boom figures.
+As activity continues to increase we will need to see substantial lot deliveries across the metro in order to meet current demand.”

 Metrostudy, a Hanley Wood company, is the leading provider of primary and secondary market information to the housing and related industries nationwide.
-Established in 1975 in Houston, Metrostudy provides research, data, analytics and consulting services that help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day. www.metrostudy.com.
+Established in 1975 in Houston, Metrostudy provides research, data, analytics and consulting services that help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day. www.metrostudy.com

 About Hanley Wood